Proposals

 Blue badge parking throughout the street.

-Street greening providing shade and shelter, and sustainable drainage.
+Street greening providing pleasant areas to sit and sustainable drainage.

 Loading on both sides of the street at set times.